huyvohcmc/dotfiles/README.md

 ## Git

-To prevent people from accidentally committing under my name:
+To prevent people from accidentally committing under your name:

 ```bash
 # gitconfig